Terry Melvin Sims: Execution

-In 1999, convicted killer Allen Lee Davis was executed in Florida by the routine method of the electric chair.
+In 1999, convicted killer Allen Lee Davis was put to the death by Florida by the routine method of the electric chair.
 During his execution, blood began rapidly pouring out of his nose, and witnesses reported that Davis was still alive after the electrocution stopped.
 The execution was considered by some to have been botched, and this prompted the United States Supreme Court to challenge the use of Florida's electric chair, temporarily halting all executions in the state.
-By this time, other U.S. states had converted their execution method to lethal injection, and Florida soon also decided to change its method.
+By this time, the vast majority of the other U.S. states had converted their execution method to lethal injection, prompting Florida to do the same.

 Sims, who had spent over 20-years on death row, was scheduled to be executed on November 2, 1999.
 However, a judge awarded Sims a stay of execution, rescheduling it to February 23 the next year.
 A week before his scheduled execution, Sims challenged the use of lethal injection, but his appeals were denied.
 On February 23, Sims was executed with the injection method, becoming the first person to be executed with it in Florida.
 His final words were "I love my family.
-I love all my friends and my rabbi".
+I love all my friends and my rabbi."
 Since his execution, all other executions in Florida have been performed by lethal injection, although inmates can still choose to be executed by the electric chair.